 - free shares vest only if the beneficiary is still working for the Group on the vesting date; in addition, some free share grants are subject to a performance condition; - for beneficiaries resident in France, the vesting period is two years for shares not subject to any performance condition and three years for performance shares, subject in both cases to the beneficiary still working for the Group on the vesting date.
-For beneficiaries condition is based on Total Shareholder Return (TSR).
-TSR is a measure of the performance of different companies' stocks and shares over time.
-It combines share price appreciation and dividends paid to show the total return to the shareholder.
-For the shares to vest, TSR must have increased by at least 20% between August 31, 2014 and the Annual Shareholders' Meeting called to approve the Fiscal 2017 financial statements.
+For beneficiaries resident outside France, the vesting period is four years;

-- resident outside France, the vesting period is four - the proportion of shares subject to a performance condition ranges from 0 to 50%, except for the shares granted to the Chief Executive Officer which consist solely of performance shares; - free shares awarded to beneficiaries resident in France for tax purposes are also subject to a two-year lock-up period as from the vesting date.
+- the proportion of shares subject to a performance condition ranges from 0 to 50%, except for the shares granted to the Chief Executive Officer which consist solely of performance shares; - free shares awarded to beneficiaries resident in France for tax purposes are also subject to a two-year lock-up period as from the vesting date.